Business & Competitive Intelligence Bachelor of Arts

 Freyn is a member of various groups, among them the scientific committee for the Institute for Competitive Intelligence, the board of directors for Southern Tier Environments for Living, and the governing board for Athena Power Link.

-She is an assistant professor of business working for both the Department of Intelligence Studies and the Walker School of Business at Mercyhurst University.
+She is an assistant professor of business working for the Ridge College of Intelligence Studies and Applied Sciences at Mercyhurst University.
 She teaches competitive intelligence, marketing research and various other marketing courses at both the undergraduate and graduate levels.
-She is co-adviser of the student CI club and is also program director of the Business & Competitive Intelligence major in the business school, an interdisciplinary major with course requirements from both departments.
+She is adviser of the student CI club and also program director of the Business & Competitive Intelligence major in the business school, an interdisciplinary major with course requirements from both departments.

 Conferences and Seminar Presentations